 “The time required to make a choice increases with the number and complexity of the choices themselves.”

 William Hick and Ray Hyman tried to study the relationship between the number of stimuli and the response time of an individual to any of them.
-The more stimuli were offered to choose from, the longer it took to make a decision about interacting with one of them.
+The more stimuli were offered to choose from, the longer it took to decide to interact with one of them.
 Takeaway: Users “attacked” by choice spend more time choosing a target for interaction.

 3. Jacob’s law